Synonyms: Acarospora heufleriana var. massiliensis Harm.; Acarospora massiliensis (Harm.) H. Magn.; Acarospora perpulchra Hue

 Distribution: N - TAA, Piem (Clerc & al. 1999), VA (Piervittori & Isocrono 1999), Lig.
 C - Sar.
 S - Camp (Garofalo & al. 1999, Aprile & al. 2002), Pugl (Garofalo & al. 1999).

-Description: Thallus crustose, areolate, up to 5 cm in diam.
-Areoles angular, 0.5-2 mm wide, flat to convex, dispersed to usually contiguous, the peripheral ones sometimes slightly elongated, corticate, bright to dull yellow.
-Medulla white, prosoplectenchymatous; algal layer continuous.
-Apothecia lecanorine, 0.3-1 mm across, 1-5 per areole, immersed, at first punctiform then expanded, with a round to irregular, reddish brown disc and a thin, inconspicuous thalline margin.
-Epithecium yellowish, weakly conglutinate, 10-15 µm thick; hymenium colourless, 80-135 µm high, I+ deep blue; paraphyses 1-1.8 µm thick at base; hypothecium colourless.
+Description: Thallus crustose, areolate, bright to dull yellow, forming up to 5 cm wide patches, the areoles angular, 0.5-2 mm wide, up to 0.8 mm thick, flat to convex, dispersed to usually contiguous, the peripheral ones sometimes slightly elongated, corticate.
+Cortex paraplectenchymatous, 30-60 µm thick; algal layer continuous; medulla white, prosoplectenchymatous.
+Apothecia 0.3-1 mm across, 1-5 per areole, immersed, at first punctiform then expanded, with a round to irregular, dark reddish brown disc and a thin, inconspicuous thalline margin.
+Proper exciple 20-30 µm wide laterally; epithecium yellowish, 10-15 µm high; hymenium colourless, 80-135 µm high, I+ deep blue; paraphyses weakly conglutinate, 1-1.8 µm thick at base; hypothecium colourless.
 Asci >100-spored, clavate, the apical dome K/I-.
 Ascospores 1-celled,: hyaline, ellipsoid to subglobose, 3-4.5 x 2-3 µm.
 Pycnidia globose, immersed, the ostiole visible as a pale brown dot.
 Conidia bacilliform, 3-4 x 1(-1.5) µm.
 Photobiont chlorococcoid.
-Spot tests: upper cortex and medulla K+ yellow turning red (often forming crystals), C- KC- P-, UV+ orange.
+Spot tests: cortex and medulla K+ yellow turning red (often forming crystals), C- KC- P-, UV+ orange.
 Chemistry: rhizocarpic and norstictic acids.

 Note: on horizontal to gently sloping faces of base-rich or weakly calciferous siliceous rocks near the ground in open habitats, especially in grasslands, sometimes starting the life-cycle on other crustose lichens, especially Lecanora valesiaca.
 Restricted to dry-continental areas, both in the Alps and in the Mediterranean Region.
 See also note on A. lavicola.